oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Monitoring-Exporter-Setup.md

+---
-# WebLogic Monitoring Exporter Setup to Monitor the SOA Domain Instance
+title: "Use the WebLogic Monitoring Exporter to monitor a SOA domain"
+date: 2019-12-05T06:46:23-05:00
+weight: 2
+description: "WebLogic Monitoring Exporter is used to publish the WebLogic Server metrics to Prometheus for domain monitoring"
+---

-You can monitor the SOA instance using Prometheus and Grafana by exporting the metrics from the domain instance using the WebLogic Monitoring Exporter to the Prometheus.
+You can monitor a SOA domain using Prometheus and Grafana by exporting the metrics from the domain instance using the WebLogic Monitoring Exporter.

-This document provides the steps to setup the WebLogic Monitoring Exporter to push the data to Prometheus in order to monitor the SOA instance.
+This document provides the steps to set up the WebLogic Monitoring Exporter to push the data to Prometheus in order to monitor a SOA domain.

 ## Prerequisite